nikerl/supertitles/README.md

 - Easy font selection
 - Easily change between Plain / Bold / Italic
 - Lock the projected text to prevent accidentally moving things around
+- Save current text config to file (Only useful if the projector resolution stays the same)
 - Dark mode

 ### Compile and run